SEI-ATL-3-8/dino-creatures/README.md

 </code>

 </pre>
+- once you've got this setup go to your terminal and run `npm run dev` and you should see your server running on 3001!!!
+- lets open our home boy postman
 ## PART 2

 - Now that we've created the Dinos table and added CRUD you will create the crud for creatures!!